DawieVDL/sandbox-tech/README.md

 # For game studios
 If you run a game studio or entertainment company feel free to modify this engine for your needs

+# Notice
+This project is under copyright just be aware of that!